 • I reviewed the business plan assumptions and the stress scenarios that had been applied to the base run.
 I recommended the investigation of a number of extra scenarios to help the firm understand particular risks.

 • I made changes to the counterparty risk module within the firm’s internal model.

 • I quantified the potential impact on the firm’s solvency ratios of reinsurer defaults on a range of possible dates.
 To do this I needed to estimate the impact on the ICA/SCR of the changes in risk profile from recapturing large amounts of longevity risk.

-From April to November 2016 I helped Admin Re to design and build an internal model for Solvency II:
+As a contractor I helped a major insurer design and build an internal model for Solvency II:

 • I designed and documented models for equity, gilt yield, swap spread, credit spread, default/migration and lapse risks.